-The electrical costs differ based on your electricity rate and the power consumption of your mining rig.
+The electrical costs differ based on your electricity rates and the power consumption of your mining rig.
 Mining rigs are usually listed with their typical power consumption, and you can find your electricity rate on your power bills.

 To mine effectively, you’ll need to join a mining pool and pay the associated pool fees.
 A mining pool is a group of miners that work together to mine blocks at an increased rate.
 The reward of each block is then split amongst the miners enabling you to get paid more regularly.
 These fees range anywhere from 0% – 5%.

 You should also include the upfront cost of buying a mining rig when calculating your potential profitability.